programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 Let’s take a look line by line inside the `foreach`.
 Basically each `print` line corresponds to a column in the table.
 The first line makes the first column, namely “Title”.
 The row has `<a></a>`, implying it is a link.
 Do you remember the HTML syntax for the link? `href` specifies the target URL to which the user jumps, and between `<a></a>` will be the text appears on display.
 Don’t worry about the detail of the syntax, but, in our case, `$item->guid` is the URL and `$item->title[0]` is the text.

 Can you find `guid` and `title[0]` in your JSON viewer?
 While `guid` is the URL of the item page in Europeana, `title` is the title of the item.
-We use `[0]` after `title`, because it is stored in the first name/key in an array.
+We use `[0]` after `title`, because it is stored in the first name/key in an array (sometimes there is only one name/key in an array).
 As a result, the link and texts works as we intended in the first column.

 For the second column, there is nothing more than `<td></td>`, implying only a textual data will be inserted.
 The content is `dataProvider[0]`, which is understandable, as we have already created the header “Data Provider” in the previous section.
 The third column has again link elements. `dataProvider[0]` is specified for the link, and simple sentence: `“View at the provider website”` is used for display.
 The last column also has a link for `guid`, but additionally, image is created in-between (If you forget the HTML syntax for image, please go back to the previous sections).
 This part is slightly new.
 When an image is sandwiched by a link, the former get a link when it is clicked.
 Thus, the image specified at `edmPreview[0]`, will have a link to the web page specified at `guid`, when it is clicked.
 You can double-check this on your browser, if it is working, or not.
 Super!